In race for Ebola vaccines, technical hurdles loom large

 The challenges include finding sufficient sterile capacity for filling and packaging finished vials, getting fast quality approvals from regulators, and building a supply chain in Africa for products that must be stored at minus 80 degrees Celsius.

-With the World Health Organization (WHO) now expecting vaccine efficacy trials to start in West Africa in December, a month earlier than anticipated, the development program is clearly gaining momentum.
+With the World Health Organization (WHO) now expecting vaccine efficacy trials to start in West Africa in December, a month earlier than anticipated, the development programme is clearly gaining momentum.

 But industry executives, health experts and governments are still grappling with a host of issues -- and some differences of opinion -- on topics ranging from clinical trial design to factory biosafety levels, according to people who attended a high-level meeting of officials in Geneva last week.